jboss-gpe-ose/jboss_bpm_soa_rpmbuild/README.txt

           1)  size of download makes for a long, network intensive experience to provision an OSE application
           2)  once downloaded, the size of the contents included in this cartridge count against cgroups disk quota allocated by OSE
     - Subsequently, this approach is impractical for OSE environments hosting typical JBoss payloads such BPMS and FSW.
-    - This approach also does not address use cases where a local JBoss EAP maven repository is needed on the operating system.

 Solution
   - The purpose of this RPM is to package the specific version of JBoss EAP to support BPMS, BRMS and FSW.
   - When installed, this RPM will place JBoss EAP in:  /opt/jboss-bpm-soa/jboss-eap-6.1 .
-  - Also, this RPM will place the supported offline JBoss EAP maven repository in:  /opt/jboss-bpm-soa/jboss-eap-6.1.1-GA-maven-repository
   - No other files are installed via this RPM anywhere else on the operating system
   - This JBoss EAP will not conflict with the JBoss EAP from the jbappplatform in any way, either at installation nor at runtime.
   - A 5G /opt partition is sufficient to support this RPM along with BPMS, FSW RPMs that layer on top